Healthy You - Every Day

 If you have a tween or teen, then chances are you’ve probably had energy drinks in your house.
 The drinks are more popular than ever among young people in part due to their brightly colored packaging, celebrity endorsements and promise of enhanced athletic performance.
 But should your kid be drinking them?

-Primary care and sports medicine physician Xander Arwand, DO, with Lehigh Valley Orthopedic Institute, says energy drinks are not meant for kids.
+Sports medicine physician Xander Arwand, DO, with Lehigh Valley Orthopedic Institute, says energy drinks are not meant for kids.

 “Some energy drinks contain as much caffeine as four cups of coffee,” Dr. Arwand says.
 “Caffeine can cause multiple health issues in kids under 18, including anxiety, tremors and heart palpitations.”